About This Project

 This project will address the research question: “Can acoustic emissions tell us the damage state at safety-critical situations on an engineering structure?”

 A new and innovative approach to assessing the state of the modern structures efficiently and inexpensively is the key of Structural Health Monitoring (SHM).
 The acoustic emission (AE) is a rapid release of stress waves from any material state change in the structure.
 Conventional methods use excitation sources called actuators to assess the damage state in a structure.
-This novel approach would use acoustic emissions from the structure for diagnosis and prognosis without any actuators; thus, it could save the associated cost, power consumption and circuit requirement of the external sources/actuators.
+This novel approach would use acoustic emissions from the structure for diagnosis and prognosis without any actuators; thus, it could save the associated cost, power consumption and complex circuit requirement of the external sources/actuators.

 What is the significance of this project?